-• The HAF participant must provide a budget, by program, using a template that Treasury will provide.
+• The HAF participant must provide a budget, by qualified expense category, using a template that Treasury will provide.

-In lieu of the detailed HAF plans described above, Treasury will provide a streamlined template to be submitted by any HAF participant that is allocated less than \$5 million of HAF funds.
+In lieu of the detailed HAF plans described above, Treasury has provided a streamlined template to be submitted by any HAF participant that is allocated less than \$5 million of HAF funds.
+Other HAF participants must submit a more detailed HAF plan as described above.